Nordix/xcluster/doc/netns.md

 ## DNS

-The VMs are setup to use a DNS server on the host (within the netns of course);
+The VMs are setup to use a DNS server on the host.

 ```
 vm-201 ~ # cat /etc/resolv.conf